hxt200010/healthcare-chatbot/README.md

 # NurseAI Chatbot

 The NurseAI Chatbot is a conversational interface designed to assist users in identifying their health symptoms and predicting potential treatments.
 The chatbot uses natural language processing (NLP) to understand user input and provide appropriate responses.
-This version of the NurseAI Chatbot is built using React and powered by RespellAI and the ChatGPT model.
+This version of the NurseAI Chatbot is built using React and powered by RespellAI and ChatGPT model.

 ## Features

 **Symptom collection:** Users can describe their health symptoms to the chatbot, which uses NLP to understand and collect relevant information.

 **Treatment prediction:** Based on the symptoms reported by the user, the chatbot predicts potential treatments and provides information about them.

 **Personalized recommendations:** The chatbot can also provide personalized recommendations based on the user's health history and other relevant information.

 ## Technologies